Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots: Overview of PS-PRM

 Nodes that cannot be projected into valid configurations or that collide in the new environment are pruned from the roadmap along with their associated edges.
 After pruning and re-scoring, the planner re-evaluates the current trajectory by computing a new average perception score; if that score falls below a specified threshold, it triggers a replanning step to find a more suitable path from the robot’s current position to the goal region.
 If the remaining nodes fail to produce a safe path to the goal, PS-PRM partially rebuilds the roadmap by sampling additional nodes while retaining any valid ones, thus avoiding a complete reconstruction.
 This leverages each step based on their computational needs, while building a PRM can be performed in seconds, re-evaluating nodes' collisions and scores can be done at higher frequencies of several times a second.
 Through this GPU-accelerated parallelization, PS-PRM rapidly adapts to dynamic changes in the environment and maintains both collision-free and perception-optimized trajectories with reduced computation time.

-This results in a significant reduction in overall computation time and energy usage, enabling deployment in dynamic environments as shown in Experimental Results section \cref{sec:experiment}.
+In this work, we primarily consider small to medium target or obstacle motions, where changes in the environment are gradual relative to the planner’s replanning frequency.
+Under these conditions, the proposed planner can update trajectories online by replanning fast enough to adapt to dynamic targets, obstacles, and goals.
+Specifically, \cref{experiment:dynamic_environment} demonstrates the feasibility of our system.
+Large or abrupt target motions are not the primary focus of this work.
+When the target dynamics exceed the planner’s replanning capability (e.g., rapid, discontinuous, or adversarial movements), the problem becomes fundamentally one of high-frequency tracking or reactive control rather than perception-constrained motion planning, which is outside the scope of this paper.